Angela-Park-JE/TIL_in_NanoDegree/code_transcription/README.md

 # What I transcribed ☺️

-I wanna get used to write code which doing EDA!
+I wanna get used to write code(especially pandas and seaborn) which doing EDA!

 So I started transcribing the codes in Kaggle or like that.